 The Zebra plant is another succulent option which tells you how it was given its name after one look at it.
 This plant has stripes all over it which quickly remind you of a zebra.
 If you’re looking for a small succulent to grow indoors, this plant is for you.

-It only grows to be about five to six inches tall.
+It only grows to be about 5-6-inches tall.
 Keep in mind; you should grow this plant in a small planter because it has shallow roots.
-But once you get the plant settled in, be prepared to be amazed.
+However, once you get the plant settled in, be prepared to be amazed.
 It produces dazzling yellow flowers.

 11. Hens and Chicks